justincormack/frankenlibc/README.md

 There is a wrapper called rexec ("rump exec") that can pass in files, block devices and tap devices as network devices, and will also run the program in a seccomp sandbox on Linux or under Capsicum on FreeBSD.
 These are pretty aggressive, eg open cannot be called, but you may want to add further sandboxing in addition.
+The wrapper will also drop any root privileges and capabilities.

 A compiler wrapper is generated in rump/bin to compile your own programs, which works out the best method to wrap the compiler.
 Essentially you just need to use the include files,